notmehul/notmehul.github.io/content/notes/purple.md

 +++
 author = "probably mehul"
-title = "Purple and the consious experience" date = 2024-01-30 description = "tell me, how do you feel" tags = ["Qualia", "Cognition"]
+title = "Purple and the conscious experience" date = 2024-01-30 description = "tell me, how do you feel" tags = ["Qualia", "Cognition"]